turbofish-org/merk/docs/algorithms.md

 This results in a compact binary representation, with a very small space overhead (roughly 2 bytes per node in the proof (1 byte for the `Push` operator type flag, and 1 byte for a `Parent` or `Child` operator), plus 3 bytes per key/value pair (1 byte for the key length, and 2 bytes for the value length)).

-#### Efficient Proofs for Ranges of Keys
+#### Efficient Chunk Proofs for Replication

 An alternate, optimized proof generation can be used when generating proofs for large contiguous subtrees, e.g. chunks for tree replication.
-This works by iterating through keys in the backing store (which is much faster than random lookups).
+This works by iterating sequentially through keys in the backing store (which is much faster than random lookups).

 Based on some early benchmarks, I estimate that typical server hardware should be able to generate this kind of range proof at a rate of hundreds of MB/s, which means the bottleneck for bulk replication will likely be bandwidth rather than CPU.
 To improve performance further, these proofs can be cached and trivially served by a CDN or a P2P swarm (each node of which can easily verify the chunks they pass around).

-Due to the tree structure we already use, key-order iteration gives us an entire valid subtree (or up to three disjoint subtrees, which will be illustrated below):
+Due to the tree structure we already use, streaming the entries in key-order gives us all the nodes to construct complete contiguous subtrees.
+For instance, in the diagram below, streaming from keys `1` to `7` will give us a complete subtree.
+This subtree can be verified to be a part of the full tree as long as we know the hash of `4`.

 ```
+             8
+           /   \
+        /      ...
       4
     /   \
   2       6